bflamig/Rpi400Jam/README.md

 While these tools were developed with the Raspberry Pi 400 in mind, they will probably also work on any of the Raspberry Pi models, 3B+ and up, though that hasn't been tested thoroughly yet.

 There are two ways you can go about setting up your Pi to run Jamulus.
 One is to just the pre-configured image file (meant for the Raspberry Pi 400), the other is to install Jamulus yourself, using the scripts we provide here.
+These scripts should work for all versions of the Raspberry Pi.

 ## Step 0: When you just want to download a pre-configured image